kazimanzurrashid/file-server/README.md

 - There are few more configuration values apart from requirements which reads from environment variables or fallbacks to default value which can be changed in `./src/config.ts` file.
 It is important to change the bucket name when using the GCP as storage provider.
 - A postman collection `./file-server-api.postman_collection.json` has been also added which needs to be imported in postman, Only the file needs to be selected in upload, rest of the requests are automated.
 - AWS S3 and Azure Blob support has been also added.
+- Open-API added the ui is can be found in `/`.